ksmuvva/Auto-prompt-tuning-agent/README.md

 **Automated Prompt Optimization for Financial Transaction Analysis**

 A sophisticated AI agent that autonomously tests, evaluates, and optimizes prompts for analyzing bank transaction data with **98% precision and accuracy targets** and **<2% bias**.
-The agent implements comprehensive FW (Financial Workflow) requirements (FW15-FW50) with ground truth validation, dynamic prompt generation, and multi-model support.
+The agent implements comprehensive prompt tuning with ground truth validation, dynamic prompt generation, and multi-model support.

 ## 🎯 Key Achievements